hbisneto/FileSystemPro/README.md

-# FileSystem Pro
+# FileSystemPro

-FileSystem is a powerful toolkit designed to handle file and directory operations with ease and efficiency across various operating systems.
+FileSystemPro is a powerful toolkit designed to handle file and directory operations with ease and efficiency across various operating systems.

 ## Getting Started

-This section will guide you through setting up the environment required to run **FileSystem Pro** effectively.
+This section will guide you through setting up the environment required to run **FileSystemPro** effectively.
 Follow the steps below to ensure a smooth installation and configuration.

 <details>
 	<summary>Expand to get started</summary>

 #### Requirements

-It's recommended to use Python 3.8 or later to use **FileSystem Pro**.
+It's recommended to use Python 3.8 or later to use **FileSystemPro**.
 You can download the latest version of Python at [python.org](https://www.python.org/).

 #### Installation